justinlam19/gat-gru/README.md

 In the interest of reproducibility, the Jupyter notebooks can be found in the `code` directory.
 The main notebook is `traffic_gat_gru.ipynb`, while the other one, `prediction_analysis.ipynb` includes code for visualizing what the models predict.

 To view the model and the experimental results, go to `code/traffic_gat_gru.ipynb`.
 The model was trained on Kaggle, so some filepath references may need to be modified before it can be successfully run.
-All model weights can be found in the `kaggle/input` directory.
+All trained model weights can be found in the `kaggle/input` directory.
 The PEMS04 and PEMS08 datasets are also included in that directory.